exorde-labs/TestnetProtocol/docs/tokenomics.md

 ## Private Sale Participants

-Private investors are composed of 30+ individuals and private investment funds focalized on Web3, blockchain, and advanced data products.
-They have bought EXD tokens on presale at an average price of $0.12-0.22.
+Private investors are composed of 30+ individuals and private investment funds specialized in Web3, blockchain, and advanced data products.
+They have bought EXD tokens on presale at an average price of $0.15-0.20.
 **Private sale investors have a 1-month cliff period and linear vesting of 24 months (2 years), without exception.**

 # Token Distribution